 The hand-wound clock in the tower was built by Smiths of Clerkenwell, who also created Big Ben at the Houses of Parliament.
 The clock was added to the tower, not as an afterthought, but much later in the game as St Peter’s crowning jewel.
 It uniquely consists of three chambers, so it is intelligently designed, beautifully built and very expensive to maintain.

 There are many WWI memorials adorning the walls, a special tribute to the brave men and women drafted from Brockley who never made it home.

-Rev Corinne Tournay travelled from Belgium to England to pursue theological studies in the 1990s, and as a new ordinand, began a long labour of love to rebuild the crumbling and unpopular St Peter’s.
 After years of planning and fundraising, St Peter’s underwent renovation by the grace of God in 2006.
-It still contains the original beautiful and ornate Gothic stained windows and high arches, with the new addition of colourful modern upgrades.
+It still contains the original beautifully ornate Gothic stained windows and high arches, with the new addition of colourful modern upgrades.

 Brockley Parish is in the Deanery of Deptford, in the Diocese of Southwark as part of the Church of England.
 St Peter’s Brockley is led by the vicar and governed by the Parochial Church Council (PCC), who are lay members of the congregation annually elected to term.
 There are also two Southwark Pastoral Auxiliary Representatives (SPAs) who support the vicar through providing additional pastoral care in the community.